Most Popular 3D Rendering Software

-Lumion is a 3D rendering software made with artists in mind.
-With the goal of empowering 3d rendering artists to create beautiful image and video renders without prior experience, Lumion provides intuitive and beautiful renders at a fast pace.
+Lumion is a 3D rendering software made with architects and designers in mind.
+With the goal of empowering architects and designers to create beautiful image and video renders without prior experience, Lumion provides intuitive and beautiful renders at a fast pace.
 Users can edit work in real-time, and learn how to create videos, images, and panoramas within fifteen minutes.

-Lumion is the most approachable render engine in the market, which makes it perfect for 3D rendering students new to digital modeling, or for experienced workers looking for a no-fuss render engine.
+Lumion is the most approachable render engine in the market, which makes it perfect for architects and designers new to digital modeling, or for experienced workers looking for a no-fuss render engine.

 Perhaps the biggest reason why one should get Lumion is the fact that it’s compatible with almost every 3D model or CAD software in the market.
 Lumion works well with SketchUp, Autodesk Revit, and more!

 There are two versions of Lumion available for purchase: the standard Lumion, and the Lumion Pro.
 The Lumion Pro is more expensive by 1,000 euros.
-Additional features in the Pro version include sound import for 2D backgrounds, real-time fly through, additional stock 3d models.
-However, the standard version is still a good package for it’s cost, and will be a good investment to most architects and designers focusing on architectural modeling.
+Additional features in the Pro version include sound import for 2D backgrounds, real-time fly through, and a workflow.
+However, the standard version is still a good package for its cost, and will be an investment to most architects and designers focusing on architectural modeling.